DRISHTI | दृष्टि

 When designing my logo, I knew that it had to be bold, vibrant, and of course, meaningful.
 After many sketches and trials, I created a logo that features one of my favorite tropical flowers, the gulmohar, also known as the royal poinciana.
 Native to Madagascar and a ubiquitous sight all over India, I absolutely adore the gulmohar’s bright green, fern-like leaves and flaming orange-red flowers.

 The logo features shades of red, along with cream and gold.
 Inspiration for the colors and the shape of the logo came from botanical drawings of gulmohars and ferns, the Madhubani tree of life and other tree motifs (which are incredibly detailed and common across the many cultures in India), Indian block print motifs, Bengali alpona patterns, and of course, my favorite color (which is - you guessed it - red!).
-Red and white are often associated with West Bengal, my home state in india, and the combination of red, white, and gold often features in Bengali sarees and other textiles across India - making it the perfect tie-in to my culture and heritage, which are a very important part of my photography and design.
+Red and white are often associated with West Bengal, my home state in india, and the combination of red, white, and gold often features in Bengali sarees and other textiles across India, making it the perfect tie-in to my culture and heritage.

 THE INSPIRATION